 Super-entertaining silent edition of the oft-told tale.
-The good news is that Robin Hood, directed by Allan Dawn (Sands of Iwo Jima), compares favorably to the excellent 1938 movie with Errol Flynn, and it is infinitely superior to the Disney versions (live-action and animated), and the 1990s movie, with Kevin Costner (I haven’t seen the Russell Crowe movie yet).
+Lively directed by Allan Dawn (Sands of Iwo Jima), Robin Hood compares favorably to the great 1938 movie with Errol Flynn and Olivia de Havilland, and it is infinitely superior to the Disney versions (live-action and animated), and the 1990s movie, with Kevin Costner.

-The incredible sets are by Anton Grot (The Private Lives of Elizabeth and Essex), William Cameron Menzies (Gone with the Wind) and Lloyd Wright (legendary architect Frank Lloyd Wright’s son).
-Future film director Mitchell Leisen (Easy Living and Hold Back the Dawn) designed the costumes.
+As I said before, this is a big production, one the most expensive films of the silent era.
+The incredible sets are by Anton Grot (The Private Lives of Elizabeth and Essex), William Cameron Menzies (Gone with the Wind) and Lloyd Wright (famed architect Frank Lloyd Wright’s son, and actress Anne Baxter’s, All About Eve, uncle).
+Future film director Mitchell Leisen (Hold Back the Dawn.) designed the costumes.

 Conclusions & Final Thoughts:

 If you are not well-versed in silent movies, Robin Hood is a real good place to start.
-The movie is funny, engaging, the action-scenes are well-staged, and Fairbanks is irresistible.
+The movie is funny and engaging, the action-scenes are well-staged, and Douglas Fairbanks Sr. is irresistible.
+It’s long but the narrative never lags and is always interesting and entertaining.
+Highly recommended!
 Tinted, 127 minutes, Not Rated.